parente/tott/doc/sessions/jquery.rst

 Add code to ``shortsheet.js`` to parse and execute formulas when a cell changes from editable to read-only.
 Store the formula in a ``data-formula`` attribute on the cell.
 Parse and execute the formula.
 Store the result of the formula in the cell itself.

-Re-evaluate any formulas in the sheet when the user adds a new row or column.
+Re-evaluate any formulas in the sheet whenever a new row or column is added.
 Change the CSV loading code to add any formulas present in the CSV as ``data-formula`` attributes and evaluate them all.

 Consider editing the ``sample.csv`` file to include a few formulas to test your code.